 Learning Objectives:

 Stroke symptoms can sometimes be due to other health conditions that affect the brain or body, these are known as stroke mimics.
 Around 20% of individuals experiencing stroke symptoms are not having a stroke.
 In this learning session Dr David Collas will cover the definitions of stroke mimics and the importance of accurate diagnosis, illustrated by case studies of the more common mimics.
-Dr Collas will discuss what to look out for and how to investigate and confirm a stroke mimic, as well as the background understanding of these conditions which mimic stroke and how to respond (treat and refer).
-The session will also cover the risks of misdiagnosis, including delays to appropriate treatment or inappropriate administration/withholding of thrombolysis.

 Learning objectives: